-1999 - Barbara and Lowell Perry

-2004 - Elaine and Bob Crow
+1999 - Barbara and Lowell Perry 2004 - Elaine and Bob Crow

-National Association For Family & Community Education

 HEART OF FCE AWARD

 STATE Maryland

 Due Date: Postmarked by April 15 Each state may submit ONE nominee.
+Send one copy to: National FCE Headquarte

-Send one copy to: National FCE Headquarters 73 Cavalier Blvd., Suite 106 Florence, KY 41042-5178
+Send one copy to: National FCE 73 Cavalier Blvd., Suite Florence, KY 41042-51 106

 Nominee Name:

 Address:

 Phone:

 Club:

-Please attach recent head photograph of nominee (original photo requested)
+Please attach recent head photograph of no minee (original photo requested)

-Briefly describe the reason for recommending this person for the HEART OF FCE Award.
-Please include individual effort, and project(s) and results, or other contributions made by nominee while working in FCE.
-Mention the ways they have given their time, talents, and energy sharing skills learned in FCE to make a difference not only in FCE, but in other areas as well.
+Briefly describe the reason for recommending to Award.
+Please include individual effort, and procontributions made by nominee while working it have given their time, talents, and energy shari difference not only in FCE, but in other areas a purposes, LIMIT THE SUMMARY TO 100 WO oject(s) and results, or other n FCE.
+Mention the ways they ng skills learned in FCE to make a s well.
 Be specific.
-For publicity purposes, LIMIT THE SUMMARY TO 100 WORDS OR LESS.
+For publicity

-Name of person submitting:
+Name of person submitting: Office/Title of Person:

-Office/Title of Person:Address:
+Address:

 Phone:

-State President's signature: 2014
+State President's signature: